kyma-project/kyma/docs/serverless-v2/08-03-bind-service-instance.md

 4. Select **Create** to confirm changes.

-The `Service Binding creating...` message appears and the binding will be available in the **Service Bindings** section in your lambda, along with **Environment Variable Names**.
+The `Service Binding creating...` message appears and the binding will be available in the **Service Bindings** section in your function, along with **Environment Variable Names**.

 >**NOTE:** The **Prefix for injected variables** field is optional.
-It adds a prefix to all environment variables injected in a Secret to the lambda when creating a Service Binding.
+It adds a prefix to all environment variables injected in a Secret to the function when creating a Service Binding.
 In our example, the prefix is set to `REDIS_`, so all environmental variables will follow the `REDIS_{ENVIRONMENT_VARIABLE}` naming pattern.

 > **TIP:** It is considered good practice to use prefixes for environment variables.
-In some cases, a lambda must use several instances of a given ServiceClass.
+In some cases, a function must use several instances of a given ServiceClass.
 Prefixes allow you to distinguish between instances and make sure that one Secret does not overwrite another one.

     </details>
 </div>

-## Test the lambda
+## Test the function

-To test if the Secret has been properly connected to the lambda:
+To test if the Secret has been properly connected to the function:

-1. Change the lambda's code to:​
+1. Change the function's code to:​

     ```js
     module.exports = {